 Emerging Arts Leader: An individual 40 years of age or younger who has had a significant, positive effect in helping the arts in central Ohio flourish through leadership, innovation, creativity and/or investment.

-The Arts Council will announce the winners of the Arts Educator, Emerging Arts Leader and Arts Partner awards prior to the event; the Small, Medium and Large Employer award winners will be announced at the event.
+The Arts Council will announce the winners of the Arts Educator, Emerging Arts Leader and Michael B. Coleman Arts Partner awards prior to the event; the Small, Medium and Large Employer award winners will be announced at the event.

 Additionally, the Arts Council will present two Columbus Makes Art Awards of $10,000 each.
 Two awards will be given: one to an arts organization with a budget under $1 million and one to an organization with a budget over $1 million.
 Arts organizations are awarded for demonstrating innovation, risk and artistic excellence in a performance, exhibition or program.
 Nominees for the Columbus Makes Art Awards are selected by the Arts Council Board of Trustees.
 The winners will be chosen by the Board just prior to the Awards ceremony and announced at the luncheon.

-To learn more about the award guides, event sponsors and past winners, click here: gcac.org/events/community-arts-partnership-awards/
+The nomination form, award guides, event sponsors and past winners can be found here: gcac.org/events/community-arts-partnership-awards/

 Contact Jami Goldstein at (614) 221-8492 or email@example.com with any questions about the nomination process or the event.